BearHuddleston/Scrape-N-Serve/README.md

 # Scrape-N-Serve

-A microservice application that demonstrates web scraping using Golang and a React frontend.
+A microservice application that demonstrates web scraping using Golang with both React and React Native frontends.

 ## Project Overview